 What makes the therapeutic relationship so different?

-The therapeutic relationship is unique in that for many clients, it may be one of the first times that they have formed an intimate connection with another person, where the feelings, thoughts or ideas have been allowed to be heard, understood and valued, and where they have not had to censor themselves in any way.
+The therapy relationship is unique in that for many clients, it may be one of the first times that they have formed an intimate connection with another person, where the feelings, thoughts or ideas have been allowed to be heard, understood and valued, and where they have not had to censor themselves in any way.

 Often is the case that those people engaging in therapy may be asked by friends, family members of partners questions such as ‘Why, can’t you just talk to me about these things?
 Why do you need to see a therapist’?
 The unique nature of the therapeutic relationship means that it is unlike those relationships we form and maintain in the real world.
 It is a relationship that is impartial, not based in the past or does not carry the judgements, feelings or dynamics that can be associated with our external relationships.